Past, present and future law in a Norwegian and International Perspective

 Photo: Morten Brun

-You are free to explore the museum or Bygdøy at your own pace after the guided tour.
+After lunch you are free to explore the museum or Bygdøy at your own pace.

 You can also return to the city center at your own leisure.
 Bus number 30 stops right outside the museum and leaves every 10 minutes.
 Alternatively, take the ferry from Dronningen, which takes you directly to the pier at the city hall.
 Note: This particular ferry is run by a private company and is not covered by tickets from the public transport company (“Ruter”).